C3S/collecting_society_docker/README.rst

 1. The ``docker-compose`` CLI is the prefered general high level docker tool for everyday use.
 2. The ``docker`` CLI provides sometimes more useful low level commands.
-3. In the ``scripts`` folder some scipts are provided for comfort or automatisation.
+3. In the `Scripts`_ folder some scipts are provided for comfort or automatisation.
-4. The ``CLI`` script provides special maintainance commands for the services.
+4. The `CLI`_ script provides special maintainance commands for the services.

 If you tend to forget the commands or syntax, try getting used to the help
 commands: